The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Halo masses

-Figure~\ref{fig:massdefn} explores how the three different mass definitions of a halo are correlated to each other.
-The mass definitions that we use are $M_{\rm 200b}$ which is the mass enclosed inside 200 $\times$ the background density, $M_{\rm 200c}$ which is the mass enclosed inside 200 $\times$ the critical density and $V_{\rm peak}$ which is the peak circular velocity over the accretion history of a halo.
-We see tight correlation between the three definitions.
+In this work we used $M_{\rm 200b}$ as our default definition for the halo mass. $M_{\rm 200b}$ is the mass enclosed inside 200 $\times$ the background density.
+Another widely used mass definition is $M_{\rm 200c}$, the mass enclosed inside 200 $\times$ the critical density.
+The peak circular velocity over the accretion history of a halo, $V_{\rm peak}$, has also been widely used in the literature as a proxy for halo masses.